prismelabs/prismeanalytics.com/docs/docs/01-get-started/01-what-is-prisme-analytics.md

 Prisme Analytics is a progressive solution, allowing for quick adoption within minutes for basic needs while also being adaptable to meet your specific requirements.

+Check out [integrations](../03-integrations/00-integrations.md) page for more details and more specifically [Grafana](../03-integrations/01-grafana.md) page